Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/abandoned_MiniKube.md

 ### Installing Virtualization support (KVM and QEMU) for Intel SGX
 Instructions: <https://software.intel.com/en-us/articles/virtualizing-intel-software-guard-extensions-with-kvm-and-qemu>

-NOTE: Use a newer tag than the one suggested in the article if it exists...? but this might install a newer kernel than needed; should be investigated.
+NOTE: Use a newer tag than the one suggested in the article if it exists...? but this might install a newer kernel than needed, should be investigated.